avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Domman et al 2017: https://pubmed.ncbi.nlm.nih.gov/29123068/

-There is only one lineage of *V. cholerae* which causes epidemic cholera at present.
+*Vibrio cholerae* is a very diverse species with many different lineages.
+A small subset of the lineages have been named, and are shown in Figure 7.
+There is only one lineage of *V. cholerae* which causes epidemic cholera at present, which is known as the **'7PET'** lineage (Figure 7).
-This lineage is known as the **'7PET'** lineage (Figure 7).
 What do we mean when we say 7PET causes **'epidemic cholera'**?
 The word 'epidemic' is defined by the CDC (Centers for Disease Control and Prevention) as an unexpected increase in the number of disease cases in a specific geographical area;
 they say that an outbreak is defined in the same way but for a more limited geographic area (see the `CDC website`_).
 Here, when we say 7PET is epidemic-causing, we mean that 7PET can cause a very large increase in the number